To build a thriving company, successful business leaders know they need to balance the needs of employees, customers, and shareholders.

 In any case, no process or technology should become a substitute for meaningful conversations with your team.
 Senior leaders should formally visit with one employee each week, the closer to the front lines the better, and ask three simple questions: “What do we need to start doing, stop doing and keep doing?”

 Then take a few minutes at the weekly management meeting to share what you’ve learned.
 There is no need for formal reports.
 Just sharing anecdotes will do.
 This qualitative data, collected weekly, will give the senior team a real sense of what’s working and not working among the employees as patterns emerge over weeks and months of conversations.

 Add to this feedback by looking at some KPIs such as absenteeism, attrition or tenure with the company, knowledge-sharing activities, training hours, or the number of kudos people give each other.

-People, your most valuable asset, are intangible in accounting terms.
+People are your most valuable assets and are intangible in accounting terms.
 Measuring their happiness is a way of making them tangible.
 It will be some time until this type of metric will appear on a balance sheet, but that doesn’t mean you should not pay attention to these measures.
 They’re some of the best leading indicators of a company´s overall health and value.